 - PDF EPUB Mobi

-The book is packed with sidebars that help you get a handle on current topics in online privacy, including international travel, quantum computing, why you should beware of VPN reviews online, two-factor authentication, privacy and your ISP, understanding Gmail ads, and more.
+The book is packed with sidebars that help you get a handle on current topics in online privacy, including international travel, quantum computing, why you should beware of VPN reviews online, two-factor authentication, privacy and your ISP, understanding how ads can track you, and more.

 Why worry?
 Learn who wants your private data, and why they want it.
 Even if you don’t believe you have anything to hide, you almost certainly do, in the right context.
 Would you give just anyone your financial records or medical history?
 Didn’t think so.

 Set your privacy meter: Develop your own personal privacy rules—everyone has different privacy buttons, and it’s important to figure out which matter to you.